Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 As you can see, Aoifolution is probably 10 times more powerful than your local computer.
 It is more like a **cluster** of many computers.

-Everytime when you log in Aoifolution (SSH), it pops the system information:
+Every time you log into Aoifolution (SSH), you will see system information like this:

 ```bash
 li@LOCAL ~
 $ ssh liyuanshuo@aoifolution.gen.tcd.ie